joshstevens19/simple-uniswap-sdk/README.md

 const tokenContractAddress = '0x419D0d8BdD9aF5e606Ae2232ed285Aff190E711b';

-const tokenFactoryPublic = new TokenFactoryPublic(tokenContractAddress, {
+const tokenFactoryPublic = new TokenFactoryPublic( tokenContractAddress,
-  chainId: ChainId.MAINNET,
+  // this can take the same interface as pair context aka
-  // you can pass in the provider url as well if you want
+  // `ChainIdAndProvider` | `EthereumProvider`
-  // providerUrl: YOUR_PROVIDER_URL,
+  // so you can pass in a providerUrl or a ethereumProvider { chainId: ChainId.MAINNET }
-});
+);

 // the contract address for which you are allowing to move tokens on your behalf const spender = '0x7a250d5630B4cF539739dF2C5dAcb4c659F2488D';